Call Kelly: (902) 449-5622 | [email protected]

 The question of why one becomes a doula is an interesting self-reflection that under usual circumstances may bring to mind thoughts of your own birth or of family and friends that have had babies.
 Perhaps it is a desire to experience the entrance of life through another couple and flex that primal female muscle, as you are present for a birth just like centuries of women before.

-I have been a RMT for more than 13 years and my clientele, although varied, is made up of mostly women between the ages of 21-50 years of age.
+I have been a RMT since 2001 and a Certified Birth Doula since 2014.
+My clientele, although varied, is made up of mostly women between the ages of 21-50 years of age.
 Throughout the years, I have noticed a pattern develop among my clients who were having babies.
 I would see them for their regular massage treatments prior to becoming pregnant, throughout their pregnancy, and again after their babies were born.

 However, there was typically a break from treatment immediately after the babies arrived, which was understandable, and I always wondered what was happening with the clients and their families during those first few weeks and months postpartum.
 Until I had my own children, I had not fully understood how that initial period of time with a new baby can be so wonderful, yet stressful, and exhausting at the same time.